 \section{Conclusions and Future Work}

-This paper has proposed an energy-efficient FL approach named as \textit{EnFed} for human activity monitoring and recognition system.
-In the proposed approach, a device with poor network connectivity requests nearby devices for initializing or updating a local model for an application, with respect to some incentives.
-The nearby devices that wish to support, send their model updates to the device.
-The device initializes and updates its model until the desired accuracy level is reached or the battery level is below the threshold.
-The performance of the proposed approach is evaluated with respect to prediction accuracy, training time, training energy consumption of the device, and response time.
+Energy-efficient FL is a significant research area for sustainable mobile computing.
+The resource limitation and limited battery life of mobile devices are two important challenges for active participation in the CFL and DFL processes.
+To address these issues, we have proposed an energy-efficient FL approach named \textit{EnFed} with a case study on the human activity recognition system.
+In the proposed approach, a device with poor network connectivity requests nearby devices for a model of an application with respect to an incentive.
+The nearby devices having updated models for that application accept the request if they agree to the offered incentive and send their model updates.
+The requesting device initializes and updates its model after receiving model updates from the contributors.
+The proposed approach is applicable for a real-time environment where a mobile device with limited battery life, limited computational resources, and limited network connectivity requires an updated model for an application.
+The performance of the proposed approach is evaluated with respect to the prediction accuracy, training time, energy consumption of the device, and response time.
 The experimental results show that EnFed has achieved above 95\% accuracy for the considered datasets while using LSTM and MLP.
-The experimental results also show that using EnFed the training time and energy consumption have been reduced by approximately 59\% and 19\% than DFL for the first and second datasets respectively, using LSTM.
-The results also present that EnFed has reduced the training time and energy consumption by approximately 85\% and 27\% than CFL for the first and second datasets respectively, using LSTM.
-From the results we also have observed that using EnFed with MLP the training time and energy consumption have been reduced by approximately 92\% for the first dataset and 96\% for the second dataset, than CFL using MLP.
-The results also present that EnFed with MLP has approximately 56\% and 73\% lower training time and energy consumption, for the first and second datasets respectively, than DFL using MLP.
-Finally, we conclude that EnFed maintains a trade-off between the prediction accuracy and the training time along with energy consumption of the user device, so that a model with good prediction accuracy is obtained but at a lower time and lower energy consumption.
-As an extension of the proposed work, we wish to introduce an energy-aware FL approach with model masking and gradient encryption, in future.
-We also like to explore mobility-aware FL as another future research scope of EnFed.
-We also would like to explore the use of generative adversarial network with FL if the local dataset used for the analysis is smaller.
-The use of Bayesian LSTM in FL-based activity recognition is another future research direction of EnFed.\\
+The experimental results also show that using EnFed the training time and energy consumption are reduced by approximately 59\% and 19\% than DFL for the first and second datasets, respectively, using LSTM.
+The results also show that EnFed has reduced the training time and energy consumption by approximately 85\% and 27\% compared to CFL for the first and second datasets, respectively, using LSTM.
+From the results, we also have observed that using EnFed with MLP, the training time and energy consumption are reduced by approximately 92\% for the first dataset and 96\% for the second dataset, compared to CFL using MLP.
+The results also present that EnFed with MLP has approximately 56\% and 73\% lower training time and energy consumption for the first and second datasets, respectively, than DFL using MLP.
+Finally, we conclude that EnFed maintains a trade-off between the prediction accuracy and the training time along with the energy consumption of the user device so that a model with good prediction accuracy is obtained at a lower time and lower energy consumption of the device.